 and 2 - (1/c2) = 0 ---------- (45a).

-The Lorenz condition is manifest Lorentz invariance (note the two different names), but is incomplete in the sense that the definition of B in Eq.(43) is unchanged by adding a term in the form of the "gradient of scalar function " because of the identity () = 0.
+The vector potential A and the scalar potential form a four potential, whcih are prescribed by the Lorentz invariant wave equations of Eqs.
+(46a), (45a).
+The formulation is now suitable for use in high energy particle physics.
+The Lorenz condition is also manifest Lorentz invariance (note the two names differ by a "t"), but is incomplete in the sense that the definition of B in Eq.(43) is unchanged by adding a term in the form of the "gradient of scalar function " because of the identity () = 0.
 It follows that E, B and Eqs.(45a), (46a) are unchanged by the transformation :

 AA' = A + ---------- (47)